Using the herb monographs

 sweet basil flowers

-Until I started the updates a couple of months ago, I didn’t realise that I had so many plants on this website!
+The herb pages grow as I do, so I do frequent updates both large and small.
+Until I started the updates a couple of months ago, I didn’t how many plants live here.

 The pages are broken up into a general, quick look up section, a description of the herb, medicinal uses and finally, the best ways I’ve found to prepare and use the herb.
-The herb pages are as much a diary of my learning as they are a reference and resource for readers.
-As I go along, I try to build up a picture in my mind of the herb and how it works, from both the chemical and energetic standpoints.
-These are a result of that research.
+The information is as much a diary of my learning as it is a reference and resource for readers.
+I hope that they help you develop a picture in your mind of the herbs and how they work, from both the chemical and energetic standpoints and how they fit into your own healing practice.

 Quick look up

-This section gives a whole range of information about the herb from its names in various cultures (where appropriate) to its energetics and chemical constituents.
-This section is frequently tweaked as some bit of information surfaces in my studies.
+In here is a whole range of information about the herb from its names in various cultures (where appropriate) to its energetics and chemical constituents.
+I frequently tweak this section as some bit of information surfaces in my studies.

 Common names: Some of the common and folk names for the herb.
 I only include those that I’ve actually heard or come across in texts.
 If I can, I include the Pin Yin (traditional Chinese Medicine English pronunciation), Ayurvedic name and Filipino name(s)